utrains/terraform_job_preparation/README.md

-# terraform_job_preparation
+# Terraform job preparation
-Questions and exercice for job preparation in terraform
+Questions and exercises for job preparation in terraform

-Terraform Interview questions List 1

 ### **A. Introduction to Terraform**